Committee deadlocks on Biden's pick to lead firearms agency

 President Biden's first nominee for the ATF post withdrew after key Senate Democrats expressed doubt about his background.

-Mass shootings in Uvalde and Buffalo, as well as a recent finding that guns are the leading cause of death for American children, have increased pressure for a permanent leader of the main federal agency for controlling illegal firearms.
+Mass shootings in Uvalde, Texas, and Buffalo, N.Y., as well as a recent finding that guns are the leading cause of death for American children, have increased pressure for a permanent leader of the main federal agency for controlling illegal firearms.

+Senate Majority Leader Chuck Schumer, D-New York, said Thursday that he will make sure the nomination "moves as quickly and speedily through this chamber as possible."

+Senate aides said Dettelbach could secure a vote on the Senate floor next week.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.